Macy’s Everett Mall store headed for closing

 Macy’s is closing its Everett Mall location, part of the beleagured department store’s plan to close 100 stores nationwide, reduce expenses and focus on expanding its online and off-price store efforts.

-The Everett Mall store is expected to close early this spring, according to Macy’s news release.
+The Everett Mall store is expected to close before the end of the year, according to Macy’s news release.

 The 133,000-square-foot store opened in 1977 and has 109 employees, according to Macy’s.
 It’s one of the anchor tenants at Everett Mall, along with Sears.

-Also closing in early spring will be the 51,000-square-foot Macy’s at Three Rivers Mall in Kelso, which employs 57 people.
+Also closing in 2017 will be the 51,000-square-foot Macy’s at Three Rivers Mall in Kelso, which employs 57 people.

 Most Read Stories